Where Do I Belong?

 Winter Visitors vs. Winter Residents

 There's a common misconception that snowbirds are just "visitors."
 A common alternate term for "snowbird" is "Winter visitor."
-In my opinion, this term is completely inaccurate.
+In my opinion, these terms are completely inaccurate.

 Is there anyone who still feels like a "visitor" after spending more than a short time in your warm weather residence?
 I doubt it.
 Snowbirds usually consider themselves fully invested in their southern communities on many levels, so a better term is "Winter resident" or "Winter Texan, Floridian, Arizonan," etc.